Encoding classical information into quantum resources: Applications

 In order to find the optimal number of messages that can be encoded, we need to understand how the twirling operations $\G_{\mathrm{col}}$ and $\G_{\mathrm{per}}$ act on a general state $\rho_{1 \dots n}$.
 In the simplest case of a bipartite system, $n=2$, their action takes a particularly simple form:

 where $p_s=\tr{\rho_{12}\Pi_s}$, $d_s=\tr{\Pi_s}=d(d+1)/2$ and $\Pi_s$ is the projector onto the symmetric subspace, i.e.,

-We can now ask, which states $\rho_{12}$ are asymptotically optimal for encoding information using collective unitaries and permutations.
-In the first case these are given by pure states
+We can now ask, which states $\rho_{12}$ are asymptotically optimal for encoding information using collective unitaries, and which ones are optimal for encoding information using permutations.
+In the first case, these are given by pure states

 where $\ket{\psi_s}$ and $\ket{\psi_a}$ are arbitrary pure states living in the symmetric and antisymmetric subspaces, respectively.
 Such states are optimal, as they are pure and twirl to a maximally mixed state.
-In case of encoding information using permutations, the situation is even simpler, as there are only two allowed channels (identity and transposition between the two systems).
-Thus, the maximal number of messages we can encode per one copy of the system is upper-bounded by 2.
-This bound can be attained, even in single-shot scenario, by simply choosing a state $\ket{01}$.
+In the case of encoding information using permutations, the situation is even simpler, as there are only two allowed channels (identity and transposition between the two systems).
+Thus, the maximal number of messages we can encode per one copy of the system is upper bounded by 2.
+This bound can be attained, even in single-shot scenario, by simply choosing the state $\ket{01}$.